ishanshah001/everyday-notes/economics/productivity_and_growth.md

-# Crash Course Economics: Why Are Some Countries Rich and Others Poor?
+# Why Are Some Countries Rich and Others Poor?

-## 💰 Defining "Rich"
+## Defining "Rich"

 - GDP ≠ Wealth per person.
   - Example: India has higher total GDP than Singapore but far more people.